-How to Connect a Hose to an Inside Unthreaded Faucet
+How to Connect a Hose to an Indoor Unthreaded Faucet

 Many indoor faucets do not have a thread on the inside or the outside.
 They also come in a wide variety of shapes and designs.
 This is great for fitting in with your design style, but can be a challenge for using fixtures and fittings.
 For example, there are many reasons why you may want to securely fit a hose to an indoor tap.

 In my particular case I use the hose most often to fill my aquariums, but it can also be useful for plants and hydroponics, to attach appliances, for cleaning and many other applications.
 It was surprisingly difficult to get a tight and flexible attachment that would work on an indoor tap, but this is what I learned:

 Option #1: A Lever Adapter